Performance Reviews

 Regardless of what form your questions take, they should all be intentional and aim to solicit constructive feedback and actionable insights from raters.
 Remember, overly general or all-positive feedback won’t do much good for employees.
 Rather, you want them to hear detailed comments on how they can improve their performance.

-“A good 360-degree review question helps the person receiving feedback know what action to take,” explained Megan Leasher, PhD, a talent strategist and advisor.
-“For example, each question's answer should specify whether the respondent wants the [employee being reviewed] to stop, start, maintain, or replace a behavior.
+“A good 360-degree review question helps the person receiving feedback know what action to take,” explained Megan Leasher, PhD, director and strategic talent leader at Cincinnati Children’s Hospital Medical Center.
+“For example, each question’s answer should specify whether the respondent wants the [employee being reviewed] to stop, start, maintain, or replace a behavior.
 This feedback is critical to providing prescriptive guidance so the [employee being reviewed] knows exactly how to take action.”

 Developing Comprehensive Questionnaires